inlets/inlets.dev/blog/_posts/2021-12-31-inlets-2021-highlights.md

 ---
 layout: post
-title: Happy 2nd Birthday Inlets!
+title: Happy 3rd Birthday Inlets!
 description: Learn my top five highlights of inlets in 2021, from features to use-cases to a new subscription business model.
 author: Alex Ellis
 tags: review inlets secure private tunnels
 author_img: alex
-image: /images/2021-higlights/background.jpg
+image: /images/2021-highlights/background.jpg
 date: 2021-12-31
 ---

 Did you know that Inlets was first released in January 2019?
-That means it's coming up for its second birthday!
+That means it's coming up for its third birthday!

 In this short article, I'll cover the use-case and origin story for inlets before going on to cover highlights of the past year.
 These include a new business model, Prometheus monitoring and automated TLS with Let's Encrypt for HTTPS tunnels.